ncl-teu/ncl_icn-sfcsim/README.md

 - Resultant execution information is written to a log file, and you can analyze the behaviors of the process.

 ## Master-Worker ICN Mode
-# How to build
+# How to build/Run
 - If you have already installed `ant` type `ant build` at the $PROJECT_HOME.
-- Then `./mastermain.sh` for Linux, or double click `mastermain.bat` for windows.
+- As for executing the simulator, type `./mastermain.sh` for Linux, or double click `mastermain.bat` for windows.
 # About log format.
 - There are two types of log file, i.e., `is/islog.csv` and `is/YYYY-MM-DD-HH-mm-ss.csv`.
 - is/islog.csv format: